nautobot/nautobot/nautobot/docs/additional-features/job-hooks.md

-# Job hooks
+# Job Hooks

-A job hook is a mechanism for automatically starting a [job](./jobs.md) when an object is changed.
-Job hooks are similar to [webhooks](../models/extras/webhook.md) except change events initiate a `JobHookReceiver` job instead of a web request.
-Job hooks are configured in the web UI under Jobs > Job Hooks.
+A Job Hook is a mechanism for automatically starting a [job](./jobs.md) when an object is changed.
+Job Hooks are similar to [webhooks](../models/extras/webhook.md) except that an object change event initiates a `JobHookReceiver` job instead of a web request.
+Job hooks are configured in the web UI under **Jobs > Job Hooks**.

-## Job hook receivers
+## Job Hook Receivers

-Job hooks are only able to initiate a specific type of job called a job hook receiver.
+Job Hooks are only able to initiate a specific type of job called a **Job Hook Receiver**.
 These are jobs that subclass the `nautobot.extras.jobs.JobHookReceiver` class.
 Job hook receivers are similar to normal jobs except they are hard coded to accept only an `object_change` [variable](jobs.md#variables).
-Job hook receivers are hidden from the jobs listing UI by default but function similarly to other jobs.
-The job hook receiver class only implements one method called `receive_jobhook`.
+Job Hook Receivers are hidden from the jobs listing UI by default but otherwise function similarly to other jobs.
+The `JobHookReceiver` class only implements one method called `receive_jobhook`.

 !!! important
-    To prevent negatively impacting system performance through an infinite loop, a change that was made by a job hook receiver job will not trigger another job hook receiver job to run.
+    To prevent negatively impacting system performance through an infinite loop, a change that was made by a `JobHookReceiver` job will not trigger another `JobHookReceiver` job to run.

 ### Example job hook receiver

 ```py
 from nautobot.extras.choices import ObjectChangeActionChoices
 from nautobot.extras.jobs import JobHookReceiver

 class ExampleJobHookReceiver(JobHookReceiver):
     def receive_jobhook(self, change, action, changed_object):
         # return on delete action